Self-assessment tax scam warnings raised ahead of tax return deadline

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-With the tax return deadline just a few weeks away, what do you need to do in order to protect yourself from tax return scams?
+With the tax return deadline just a couple of months away and many people set to file over the festive period, what do you need to do in order to protect yourself from tax return scams?

 How do self assessment tax scams work?